equinor/ert/docs/theory/ensemble_based_methods.rst

 uncertainty, it should not be reduced significantly beyond the uncertainty of the observations.
 The predictions from (4) will most probably be biased and significantly underestimate future uncertainty [#]_.

 .. [#] : (UNCLEAR) It should be emphasized that plots (3) and (4) show a simulated quantity from an
          assumed, more extensive set of observations.
 In general, there has been a different set of observations which has induced these large and unwanted updates.

-Ensemble Kalman Filter - EnKF
+Ensemble Kalman filter - EnKF
 -----------------------------
 ERT was initially created to do model updating of reservoir models with the EnKF algorithm.
 The experience from real-world models was that EnKF was not very suitable for reservoir applications.